ChrisTorng/LLMCoderSync/README.md

 ```
 Open WebUI, unckech anything that should not be synced or adding line numbers, then `Sync All`.

-Set Claude's Project custom instructions with then content of `instructions\markdown.instruction.en.md` after your own specific instructions.
+Set Claude's Project custom instructions with then content of [instructions\markdown.instruction.en.md](instructions\markdown.instruction.en.md) after your own specific instructions.

 Ask Claude to modify code, it should follow the instructions, output Markdown diff.

-On [LLMCoder online page](https://christorng.github.io/LLMCoder/), paste the source code, then paste the Markdown, it will apply the changes to the source and copy to clipboard automatically.
-You can paste back to overwrite to your source.
+On [LLMCoder online page](https://christorng.github.io/LLMCoder/), paste the source code, then paste the Markdown diff, it will apply the changes to the source and copy to clipboard automatically.
+You can paste back to IDE to overwrite to your source.

 Click `Sync All` button on WebUI after each time the codes are modified, ready for the next prompt to reference the latest code with line numbers.